Nicholas Firth: Career

 Firth's career in music publishing began in 1962, where he worked for the Chappell Group, then a division of PolyGram BV, culminating with simultaneous positions as President of Chappell International and Vice President of the PolyGram Publishing Division, which he held from 1981 to 1985, when PolyGram sold Chappell.
 Subsequently, Mr. Firth was a shareholder and CEO of Music Theatre International.
 Mr. Firth was later Chairman and CEO of BMG Music Publishing, the largest independent music publisher in the world and the third largest music publisher among all publishers.
 BMG was sold to Universal Music Publishing Group in 2007.

-His grandfather and great uncle, Louis and Max Dreyfus owned Chappell & Company in New York City and London.
+His grandfather Louis Dreyfus and great uncle Max Dreyfus owned Chappell & Company in New York City and London.

 Nicholas Firth serves on the Boards of the American Society of Composers, Authors and Publishers (ASCAP), the National Music Publishers Association (NMPA), the International Music Publishers Association (IMPA), the Third Street Music School Settlement, and the Mannes College of Music.

 Nick serves as Chairman of the Advisory Board of musiXmatch.